maurymarkowitz/101-BASIC-Computer-Games/NOTES.md

 * There are also cases where the LLM will "fix" the spelling and grammar for you, like when it replaced "suitable" with "acceptable" and insisted on putting single-quotes around the word "BUZZWORD".
 These can be very difficult to notice just by reading the strings, your brain will simply skip over them.
 You will, however, notice that the lines do not line up with the ones above and below, which is the easiest way to spot these issues.
 This is best handled by looking at where closing quotes are in relation to the characters above and below.

+* Finally, all of the LLMs will eventually blow up if you ask it to scan too many files.
+In Gemini this was around 30 to 40 images.
+If you see it start converting things to Notes or saying it can only handle text, just close the browser and reopen the starting page.

 Notes on the code and the programs
 ==================================